 Their investigations have found that stress can set up a sight-threatening vicious cycle.

 First, after stress leads to initial vision issues, the resulting eye problems and limited eyesight complicate daily life in ways that lead to anxiety and depression.
-Together this worsens eye health.5 As the researchers put it – “Stress leads to vision loss which causes stress, which in turn worsens the vision loss, making the stress even worse and so on.”
+Together, this worsens eye health.5 As the researchers put it – “Stress leads to vision loss which causes stress, which in turn worsens the vision loss, making the stress even worse and so on.”

 What Can You Do?

 To help your eyes fight off these types of problems, the German researchers recommend stress control techniques like meditation.
-They point out that meditation “counteracts symptoms of the stress response by slowing the breathing rate, relaxing muscles and normalizing blood pressure.”7
+They point out that meditation “counteracts symptoms of the stress response by slowing the breathing rate, relaxing muscles and normalizing blood pressure.”6

 They further explain that meditation has been shown to affect the body’s physiology in ways that can ease glaucoma.
 These include lowering pressure in the eye that injures the retina, reducing cortisol levels and regulating the production of aqueous humor in the eye (the fluid that fills the space in between the eye’s lens and cornea).